New circuit 2020 : The Diamond Circle in Iceland

 Photo: Sebastian Werner - Grjótagjá - Flickr - No changes have been made

 As you can see, Grjotagja is a cave filled with water.
-It is an incredible place to go.
+It is an incredible place to visit.
 You can enjoy the peacefulness of this place but also the incredibly transparent water.

 By the way, this water is naturally hot, but it’s unfortunately forbidden to take a bath in it.
 This is because the area is still very active, and water can become really hot without notice and can harm you if you’re in.